Beach Club Vibes

 Sunset cocktails and beachfront seating at Moosa Bay Marbella

-Rated 4.4 from 585 reviews at €€ pricing.
-Family-friendly with wifi, live music, parking, and reservations.
+Family-friendly with wifi, live music, parking, and reservations. €€ pricing.

 Oyana Beach Club & Restaurant

-Pricing is €€.
-Parking available.
-This is a food-first venue, closer to a great beachfront restaurant than a party club.
-A good choice if you care more about what's on the plate than what's on the speakers.
+A food-first venue, closer to a beachfront restaurant than a party club.
+Go here if the plate matters more than the speakers.
+Parking available. €€ pricing.

 The Beach House Marbella